usamarafaqat06/Pokemon-App/README.md

 Welcome to the Pokemon App Internship Project!
-The Pokémon App is a web application designed to capture the essence of the beloved Pokémon  and provide a unique and immersive experience to people of all ages.
+The Pokémon App is a web application designed to capture the essence of the beloved Pokémon  and provide a unique and immersive experience to people of all ages
--In this app  user can  view  pokemon card can find any card using its name .
--User can view details of all the pokemon.
+.In this app  user can  view  pokemon card can find any card using its name .User can view details of all the pokemon
--furthermore User can also add his favourtie card
+.furthermore User can also add his favourtie card
-- User can compare two card with their detail to find out which one got more power and got upper hand among the other one.
+.
+User can compare two card with their detail to find out which one got more power and got upper hand among the other one.